 - A bent or cracked mounting base requires PLS replacement. - If any cuts or splits in the rubber of over 2" (50 mm) in length and an average depth of 1⁄2" (13 mm), the effected PLS requires replacement.
 A certain amount of gradual breakup of the rubber surface is normal.
-The most probable areas for potential cuts, splits, or wear are shown in Figure 6-16 as "///////." - Bonding separation of the rubber from the bonded rate plate surface to a maximum depth of approximately 1⁄2" (13 mm) is acceptable, see Figure 6-16.
-If the bonding separation depth is 1⁄2" (13 mm) or more, the effected PLS requires replacement. - Creases formed by folding of the rubber surface under load are acceptable.
-These appear as stripes on the surface, polished by wear or covered with tacky rubber, see Figure 6-17.
+The most likely areas for potential cuts, splits, or wear are shown in Figure 6-22 as "/////." - Progressive Load Spring under load are acceptable.

+Polished Appearance - Creases formed by the folding of the rubber surface - If any bonding separation depth of the rubber from the PLS mounting - base plate surface (see Figure 6-22) is more than $\frac{1}{2}$ " (13 mm), the effected PLS requires replacement.

+Creases formed by folding of the rubber surface under load are acceptable.
+These appear as stripes on the surface, polished by wear or covered with tacky rubber, see Figure 6-23.